assurance-maladie-digital/vue-dot/docs/en/components/data-list/README.md

 # DataList

-The `DataList` component is used to display tabular datas.
+The `DataList` component is used to display tabular data.

 ## Usage